It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 - Blend the whole thing and don’t forget to include the fish heads and guts.

-Now, before blending, add water (dechlorinated and purified through Reverse Osmosis and/or Deionization) or your blender will have a hard time.
+Anyway, before blending, add water (dechlorinated and purified through Reverse Osmosis and/or Deionization) or your blender will have a hard time.

 You just cut pieces of the frozen mixture and soak them in aquarium water before feeding.